 Projection of future drought scenario indicate increasing drought frequency and intensity across Europe by the end of 21st century, as simulated by climate models (Hari et al., 2020; Suarez-Gutierrez et al., 2023).
 Large areas of Europe are already experiencing prolonged drought events as a result of climate change and global warming, primarily caused by anthropogenic activities (Hari et al., 2020; Min et al., 2011).
 Thus, severe drought had been reported in 2018-2019, and more recently in 2022, with around 30 % of the European continent significantly affected (Barker et al., 2024; Blauhut et al., 2022; van der Woude et al., 2023).
 Drought, as one of the most prominent environmental stresses in terrestrial ecosystem, shapes soil microbiomes because water content controls cell viability, activity, and functions (Schimel, 2018).
 Recent studies suggest that drought can also indirectly affect microbes via plants and that these indirect effects can outweigh the direct effects in the rhizosphere (de Vries et al., 2020).
 The consequences of extreme drought on soil microbial communities may be more detrimental than we could estimate, due to its cascading effects to the ecosystem functions and processes.
 Among soil microbial processes, nitrogen (N) cycling is fundamental in agroecosystems as N is the most limiting essential nutrient for plants growth and crop production (Gruber & Galloway, 2008).
 However, drought can decrease microbial biomass, lower N transformation rates (Homyak et al., 2017), and reduce plant N uptake (Flynn et al., 2023), which potentially affects agricultural output.
 As droughts are expected to become more frequent and severe, a better understanding of their impact on N-cycling and the corresponding microbial communities is needed to better predict its potential impacts on soil functions and services.

 It is widely reported that changes in soil properties due to agricultural practices can directly or indirectly affect microbial communities including those involved in N-cycling (Hallin et al., 2009; Philippot et al., 2024; Z.-B. Zhao et al., 2020).
 Furthermore, soil physico-chemical properties can also influence the resilience and resistance of soil microbial communities when exposed to disturbances, including drought (Griffiths & Philippot, 2013).
 This underpins that the effect of drought on N-cycling communities may also potentially be determined by fertilization regimes and management practices.
 Thus, previous studies demonstrated that long-term organic farming can enhances soil organic matter, which improves the soil water-holding capacity and therefore can potentially mitigates the deleterious effect of drought on the soil microbial communities (Kundel et al., 2020; Ullah et al., 2020).
-Distinctive microbial communities between organic and conventional systems, may also lead to differences in the response of N-cycling communities to drought between the two systems.
+Distinctive microbial communities were observed between organic and conventional systems (refs) which may also lead to differences in the response of N-cycling communities to drought.
 For example, organic amendments have been reported to increase the diversity of microbial communities (Sun et al., 2022), while the insurance hypothesis posits that communities with higher diversity are more resistant to disturbances because they are more likely to contain members that can cope with the disturbance (Philippot et al., 2021; Yachi & Loreau, 1999).
 Therefore, taking management practices into account when analyzing the impact of drought on N-cycling communities is relevant, especially for developing sustainable agriculture amidst ongoing climate change.